 The Pancake Olympics

 Never heard of them?
 Rivalling the winter ones in Vancouver this month come these Olympics.
-From Littlehampton on the Sussex coast, comes the Charity Pancake Challenge where teams compete for the honour of winning and…not much else to be honest.
+From Littlehampton on the Sussex coast, comes the Charity Pancake Challenge where teams compete for the honor of winning and…not much else, to be honest.

 So there you have it.

 And if you want to watch the fun, Littlehampton High Street is the place to be on Saturday, 20th February.

 From St Albans comes the strange story of another pancake dash.
 They held their event on Shrove Tuesday but ran into some health and safety issues.
 It was a little damp underfoot and health and safety officers decided that there should be no running.
 People could slip and fall over!
 The local head of tourism disqualified three offending teams for breaking this new rule.

 I make no comment about the sense that some people have but you probably did!